embeddedartistry/athena-bootloader/README.md

 ## Enabling Remote Reset and Reprogram Capabilities

-The [EthernetReset](#supporting-libraries) library is a requirement for your program if you want to support remotely enabling binary uploads.
-[A README is provided](avr/libraries/EthernetReset.md) and there is an [example sketch showing the usage of the library](avr/libraries/EthernetReset/examples/ResetServer/ResetServer.ino).
+The [AthenaEthernetReset](#supporting-libraries) library is a requirement for your program if you want to support remotely enabling binary uploads.
+[A README is provided](avr/libraries/AthenaEthernetReset.md) and there is an [example sketch showing the usage of the library](avr/libraries/AthenaEthernetReset/examples/ResetServer/ResetServer.ino).

 The following steps must be used to implement a remote upload capability for your device:

 1. Flash the bootloader to the device
-2. Program network settings for the device using the [NetEEPROM](#supporting-libraries) library or examples
+2. Program network settings for the device using the [AthenaEEPROM](#supporting-libraries) library or examples
-3. Include the EthernetReset library in your application
+3. Include the AthenaEthernetReset library in your application
 	1. Create a reset server and specify a port
 	2. Call `.begin()` on the server object in `setup()`
 	3. Call `.check()` on the server object in `loop()`
 4. Trigger a reset using curl or a web browser
 	1. URL Format: `http://{ip}:{port}/{password}/reprogram`
-		1. Example: `curl 192.168.1.128:8080/ariadne/reprogram`
+		1. Example: `curl 192.168.1.128:8080/athena/reprogram`
 		2. Note that the `reset` endpoint does not provide a reprogramming opportunity.
 	2. The device will respond with:
 		1. "Arduino will reset for reprogramming in 2 seconds"
-	3. You must use the "password" programmed via the NetEEPROM library to successfully enter the programming mode.
-The default value is `ariadne`.
+	3. You must use the "password" programmed via the AthenaEEPROM library to successfully enter the programming mode.
+The default value is `athena`.
 5. Follow the [TFTP Upload](#flashing-applications-via-tftp) instructions to send a new binary to the device

 ## Troubleshooting